gatjaipur/E-Commerce-Product-Intelligence-as-a-Service/README.md

-# Amazon Review Scraper using Selectorlib
+# E-Commerce-Product-Intelligence-as-a-Service

-A simple amazon scraper to extract product details and prices from Amazon.com using Python Requests and Selectorlib.
+An E-Commerce-Product-Intelligence-as-a-Service to extract product details and prices from Amazon.com using Python Requests and Selectorlib.

 Full article at [ScrapeHero Tutorials](https://www.scrapehero.com/how-to-scrape-amazon-product-reviews/)